 4. Seven Mile Beach in Negril, Jamaica

 Seven Mile Beach is one of the best beaches I’ve visited.
 There’s really nothing quite like it!
 Stretching, you guessed it, 7 miles long; it’s the perfect locale for your island getaway.
 There are resorts, restaurants and clubs lining the shore.
-There are many water activities to do such as volleyball, snorkeling, windsurfing and kayaking.
+There are many water activities to do such as volleyball, snorkelling, windsurfing and kayaking.
 And most importantly, there’s the beautiful crystal blue water that is always at the right temp to take a swim.
 My favourite thing to do is just sit on a lounge chair, and listen to the reggae music playing as I sip on my cocktail.
 I can’t wait to get back to Jamaica!

 – Samantha from Expat And The City Blog.